msp1974/draytonWiserHAComponent/README.md

 - Hub discovery via zeroconf.
 Once you add the integration via HACs and restart, HA will discover the hub and display it in the integrations page.

 - Support for multiple Wiser Hubs.
 If you are lucky enough to have more than one house, you can add your multiple hubs to one HA instance.

 - Hub/System
     - Button to boost all rooms
-    - Button to cancel all overrides
+    - Button to cancel all heating overrides
     - Daylight saving setting can now be controlled
     - Support for Wiser Moments - see Moments below
     - Long term stats sensors to heating and hotwater demand - see LTS sensors below